Avanade/Beef/tools/Beef.Database.Core/README.md

 ### Reference data

-[*Reference Data*](../../docs/Reference-Data.md) is treated as a special case; generally identified by being in the `Ref` schema.
+[*Reference Data*](../../docs/Reference-Data.md) is treated as a special case.
 The first column name and value pair are treated as the `Code` and `Text` columns.
 Also the `IsActive` column will automatically be set to `true`, and the `SortOrder` column to the index (1-based) in which it is specified.

 Where a column is a *Reference Data* reference the reference data code can be specified, with the identifier being determined at runtime (using a sub-query) as it is unlikely to be known at configuration time.
 The tooling determines this by the column name being suffixed by `Id` and a corresponding table name in the `Ref` schema; example `GenderId` column and corresponding table `Ref.Gender`.